ZK Dispute Game

 Severity: Critical

 Without this, iZKG-005 cannot hold.
-A child could resolve as DEFENDER_WINS and finalize a withdrawal before the parent is invalidated, allowing funds to be withdrawn against an output root that descends from an invalid state.
+A child could resolve as DEFENDER_WINS and finalize a withdrawal before the parent is invalidated.
+Funds could be withdrawn against a super root that descends from an invalid state.

 iZKG-010: At Most One Challenge Per Game